jeroenclaes/tweetCorp/README.md

 # tweetCorp
-tweetCorp: An R package to work with my Twitter corpora
+tweetCorp: An R package to work with my Twitter corpora.

 This package contains functions to search, enrich, or filter a corpus consisting of CSV files.
 It assumes the columns that are returned by the Twitter Search API.